 Most outlets reporting interest in Fred have valued him at around the £30million mark, which would seem a sensible, reasonable fee for a player of his profile, age and experience.

-However, due to the vast array of clubs on his trail, Shakhtar will be hoping to instigate a bidding war to push up the price of their prized asset, hence why City are holding talks of a £40million move.
+However, due to the vast array of clubs on his trail, Shakhtar must have hoped be hoping to instigate a bidding war to push up the price of their prized asset, hence why City were linked with a £44.5million move.

 Philippe Coutinho’s £140million mid-season switch from Liverpool to Barcelona shows just how much the premium on top-class creative midfielders has risen over the last 18 months, dating back to Paul Pogba’s record-breaking move to Manchester United in the summer of 2016.